taw00/howto/howto-configure-firewalld-for-linux-examples-laptop-and-server.md

 sudo firewall-cmd --zone=todds-laptop --list-all

 # --INTERFACE --> RULES
-# (only if an interface is listed with '--get-active-zones')
+# (only do this if an interface is listed with '--get-active-zones')

-# but since we haven't re-aligned the interface, we aren't using the zone yet...
+# since we haven't re-aligned the interface, we aren't using the
+# zone yet...
 sudo firewall-cmd --get-active-zones
 # associate...
 sudo firewall-cmd --zone=todds-laptop --change-interface=wlp1s0